Turnout; necessary for your horse's good health

 scientists don't know exactly what causes RAO, they do know that environmental triggers---like ammonia particles and dust---cause

 flare-ups.
 Every barn has antigens like mold, organic dust particles, and endotoxins, all of which are present in hay, straw, bedding,

 and even your horse's own dander.
 Bottom line?
 The less time your horse spends in his stall, the better his respiratory system will perform.

 Socialization and Mental Well-being:

-small or large groups tend to be more focused and less spooky.
+large groups tend to be more focused and less spooky.
 Think of being forced to stay in a cubicle all day.
-After 40
+After 40 hours a week/52

 Here are few of the most common reasons for keeping your horse stalled and a solution or two: